nathanielmata/markdown-notes-capstone-client/README.md

 - as a REGISTERED USER
 - I want to view my user dashboard
-- So I can see a list of my saved notes in Markdown
+- So I can view and search a list of my saved Markdown notes

 ---